CambridgeDH/CDH-cookbook/beginner/python/lesson2-fundamental-commands-python.md

 [Back to table of contents](#contents)

 ## Types of Data in Python
-Just as we work with different kinds of data in everyday life, so Python has different ways of categorising data, which are known as 'data types'.
-It is important to know what these are and how to tell Python which data type you are using,  because certain programming operations will only work with particular data types.
+Just as we work with different kinds of data in everyday life, so Python has different ways of categorising data; these are known as 'data types'.
+It is important to know what data types are and how to tell Python which data type you are using,  because certain programming operations will only work with particular data types.
 We will learn a few of the fundamental types today.
-In your Notebook cells, work through the examples below by copy and pasting the code and then running the cells.
+In your Notebook cells, work through the examples below by copying and pasting the code and then running the cells.

 ### Strings
 Strings are lines of continuous text, like our test sentence above.